stefanrenne/SwiftErrorHandler/README.md

 #### Implementing the ErrorHandler outside the ViewController

-In larger apps it makes sense to implement the ErrorHandler in a different class then the ViewController, to make this work you need to provide a view on which alerts can be presented, this can be done by conforming to the ErrorHandlerView protocol.
+In larger apps it makes sense to implement the ErrorHandler in a different class than the ViewController.
+To make this work you need to provide a view on which alerts can be presented.
+This can be done by conforming to the ErrorHandlerView protocol.

 ```swift
 public protocol ErrorHandlerView {